smnski/Hush-Bot/README.md

+# Hush Bot
+A TypeScript-based bot that integrates with the Discord API to enable anonymous messaging.

-# Opis projektu
+# Project Description
-Hush to bot na platformę Discord umożliwiający użytkownikom wysyłanie anonimowych wiadomości.
-Każdemu użytkownikowi przypisywany jest losowo wygenerowany identyfikator, dzięki czemu wiadomości pozostają anonimowe.

-Bot komunikuje się z API Discorda za pomocą funkcji napisanych w TypeScript.
+Hush is a bot for the Discord platform that allows users to send anonymous messages.
+Each user is assigned a randomly generated identifier, ensuring message anonymity.

+The bot interacts with the Discord API using functions written in TypeScript.

-# Wykorzystane technologie
+# Technologies Used
-- TypeScript – Główny język programowania
+- TypeScript – Primary programming language
-- MongoDB, Mongoose – Baza danych i ORM
+- MongoDB, Mongoose – Database and ORM
-- Oceanic.js – Biblioteka do obsługi API Discorda
+- Oceanic.js – Library for interacting with the Discord API
-- Node.js – Środowisko uruchomieniowe, na którym działa bot
+- Node.js – Runtime environment for the bot